Crazy Rich Asians poster

 The inciting incident occurs at 15 minutes when On the plane, Rachel discovers via social media and fellow passengers that Nick is from one of Asia's wealthiest families - he's "Singapore's Prince Harry."
 Everything she thought she knew about him and their relationship is suddenly in question..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Rachel attends the Young family dinner and is coldly received by Eleanor, who clearly disapproves of her.
+This indicates the protagonist's commitment to Rachel attends the Young family dinner and is coldly received by Eleanor, who clearly disapproves of her.
 Rachel chooses to stay and fight for her relationship despite the hostile reception, crossing into the world of Singapore's elite society., moving from reaction to action.

 The Collapse moment at 92 minutes (76% through) represents the emotional nadir.
 Here, After the bachelor/bachelorette party disasters, Rachel breaks down crying with Peik Lin, realizing she can't win - Eleanor will never accept her, and staying with Nick means he loses his family.
-Her dream of belonging and being accepted has died., indicates the protagonist at their lowest point.
+Her dream of belonging and being accepted has died., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Rachel realizes she can turn the tables on Eleanor.
 Armed with new understanding of her own worth and Eleanor's values, she challenges Eleanor to a mahjong game - choosing to confront her antagonist directly on her own terms with a clear strategy., demonstrating the transformation achieved throughout the journey.